ianfajardo/gamestreamingsetup/blog/budget-friendly-guide-streaming-twitch-2022.md

 ---
 title: A Budget-Friendly Guide to Streaming with Twitch in 2022
-metatitle: A Budget-Friendly Guide to Streaming with Twitch | twitch streaming, best budget pc for streaming, streaming with mac, best cheap streaming pc |
+metatitle: A Budget-Friendly Guide to Streaming with Twitch | twitch streaming, best budget pc for streaming, streaming with mac, best cheap streaming
-  cheapest streaming setup
 description: Streaming on Twitch is more popular than ever, and with the right setup, you can be up and running in just a few hours.
-Our guide is perfect for streamers of all levels - from beginner to pro.
+Our guide is perfect for streamers of all levels - from beginner to pro. |  | cheapest streaming setup
 date: 2022-02-13
 image: /budget-friendly-guide-streaming-twitch-2022.png
 category: Guides